Tahsina2226/Superheros/README.md

 ## **📄 License**

-This project was created specifically for the **Innovix Matrix System Technical Task** and is not licensed for general use.
+This project is intended exclusively for the **Innovix Matrix System Technical Task** and is not open for public reuse.

 ---